“I wouldn’t mind publishers being businessmen if they weren’t so bad at it.”

 But that’s all surface, Beyond that though things get sticky.

 Most small presses have a small budget and limited ability to generate media attention.
 However, 8th House has taken this issue to a curious extreme avoiding any contact with the media, refusing to contact media to promote writers and their work, refusing offers for profiles, interviews and deliberately avoiding stories that would generate attention.
 In fact, one really has no choice but to wonder not if Emery Moreira, the publisher is avoiding media attention, but why and that raises a host of questions.

 For example perhaps they’re really very shy?
 Or perhaps, they’re allergic to bright lights and break out in a hive if someone puts a microphone in front of them?
-Or perhaps the persistent lack of media cultivation is connected to a launch party for a new writer and the publisher sees a group of men at a restaurant and identifies them as being “The Montreal Mafia” and panics, insists that you get the hell out of Dodge as quickly and they run for the nearest exit.
+Or perhaps the persistent lack of media cultivation is connected to a launch party for a new writer and the publisher sees a group of men at a restaurant and identifies them as being “The Montreal Mafia” and panics, insists that you get the hell out of Dodge as quickly as possible and they run for the nearest exit.

 You might in such circumstances, conclude something is amiss.
 For example you might conclude they don’t want to be identified by known psychopaths, drug dealers, pimps, and assorted muscle and frankly who would?
 Of course you might then ask why they would be afraid of being recognized and that might lead you to start asking other uncomfortable questions.

 But of course that’s just speculation.
 After all, perhaps the reason they said that about the mafia and wanted to run away, is because they’re timid and have watched the Godfather and Scarface too many times.There could be a hundred reasons for a publisher avoiding the spotlight, even if none of them make even a lick of sense in terms of being a successful publisher in the same way that a chef with no hands, who cooks with his feet might have some small difficulty in convincing people to come to his restaurant but keeps hiring dishwashers and waiters.